-Off-Balance Sheet Arrangements
+Off-Balance Sheet Financing Arrangements

-We have no obligations, assets or liabilities, which would be considered off-balance sheet arrangements as defined in Item 303(a)(4)(ii) of Regulation S-K, as of December 31, 2019.
+We have no obligations, assets or liabilities, which would be considered off-balance sheet arrangements as of December 31, 2020.
 We do not participate in transactions that create relationships with unconsolidated entities or financial partnerships, often referred to as variable interest entities, which would have been established for the purpose of facilitating off-balance sheet arrangements.
 We have not entered into any off-balance sheet financing arrangements, established any special purpose entities, guaranteed any debt or commitments of other entities, or purchased any non-financial assets.

-Contractual obligations
+Contractual Obligations

 We do not have any long-term debt, capital lease obligations, operating lease obligations or long-term liabilities, other than an agreement to pay an affiliate of our sponsor a monthly fee of \$10,000 for office space, utilities and administrative support provided to the Company.
-We began incurring these fees on November 8, 2019 and will continue to incur these fees monthly until the earlier of the completion of the initial business combination and the Company's liquidation.
+We began incurring these fees on November 8, 2019 and will continue to incur these fees monthly until the earlier of the completion of the initial Business Combination and the Company's liquidation.

-The underwriter is entitled to deferred commissions of \$0.40 per unit of the gross proceeds from the units sold in the initial public offering, or \$6,900,000 in the aggregate.
-The deferred commissions will become payable to the underwriter from the amounts held in the trust account solely in the event that we complete a Business Combination, subject to the terms of the underwriting agreement.
+The underwriter is entitled to deferred commissions of \$0.40 per unit of the gross proceeds from the Units sold in the Initial Public Offering, or \$6,900,000 in the aggregate.
+The deferred commissions will become payable to the underwriter from the amounts held in the Trust Account solely in the event that we complete a Business Combination, subject to the terms of the underwriting agreement.